Long Beach Hit-and-Run Accident Lawyers

 Under California Penal Code 20001, a driver involved in an accident that caused another person bodily injury, including death, must stop their vehicle and render aid according to applicable law.

-- Up to one-year confinement in county jail or state prison, depending on the severity of the injuries
+- Up to one year confinement in a county jail or state prison, depending on the severity of the injuries.

 California Penal Code 20002

-- Up to six months imprisonment in county jail
+- Up to six months imprisonment in the county jail.

 The charges a hit-and-run accident defendant may face depend on the facts.
 Here are detailed lists of criminal penalties a driver may face if they cause a hit-and-run in Long Beach or other cities in California.